CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 The variables are slightly out of order, but we've completely recovered the original data.

-After you've run a single `reshape` command, and assuming nothing has changed (you don't want to change "stub", "ivar" or "jvar", and the variables in the data are the same), you can convert between wide and long without specifying anything.
+After you've run a single `reshape` command, and assuming nothing has changed (you do not want to change "stub", "ivar" or "jvar", and the variables in the data are the same), you can convert between wide and long without specifying anything.
 Try it:

 ```
 reshape wide